Len Is Maranhenses

 Lençóis Maranhenses, Brazil

 Lençóis Maranhenses is not technically a desert, though it looks like one.
-The rolling white sand dunes along Brazil’s northeast coast get enough rain each year to fill thousands of rainwater lagoons trapped between the dune ridges, turning the landscape into something genuinely strange: dunes full of swimming holes, some warm and shallow, some cold and several metres deep, all vivid blue or green against the white sand.
+The rolling white sand dunes along Brazil’s northeast coast receive enough rain each year to fill thousands of rainwater lagoons trapped between the dune ridges, turning the landscape into something genuinely strange: dunes full of swimming holes, some warm and shallow, some cold and several metres deep, all vivid blue or green against white sand.
+In July 2024, the park was added to UNESCO’s World Heritage List, which now means stricter access regulations and an obligation to visit with licensed guides.
+The ecosystem is fragile enough to warrant that.

-The lagoons are fullest between June and September, which is when to visit.
+The lagoons are fullest between May and September; June and July are the peak.
 By November the water has largely evaporated and the dunes are dry.
-Go in the rainy season (paradoxically) for the full effect.
+Go in the rainy season – paradoxically – for the full effect.

 Getting There